 - Change the direction of the research

-- Areas to be focused and areas to be ignore in light of the existing patented technologies
+- Areas to be focused on and areas to be ignored in light of the existing patented technologies

 - Avoid legal litigation of infringement suits

 - Drafting an effective patent application or office action responses

 When to conduct patentability search:

 Patentability search is the foremost step in protecting IP rights and is useful in answering questions such as the following:

 - We have an invention, and would like to seek protection at the earliest.

 - Can we get a patent, if so, what could be scope of protection?

 So, the ideal time for conducting the patentability search is:

 - Just before starting any research on an idea